Battling addiction and ready for treatment?

 What is Bullying?

 Bullying is repeated physical, verbal, or socially aggressive behavior involving an imbalance of power.
-Bullying can occur in person or online and can have a lasting impact on the victim’s mental and physical health.
+Bullying can occur in person or online and can impact the victim’s mental and physical health.

 Types of Bullying